Foods to feed to a 6-month-old baby

-Once your baby reaches six months of age, you need to introduce solid foods to their diet apart from breastmilk or infant formula milk.
-These foods should complement but not replace breastmilk or infant formula milk.
+Once your baby reaches 6 months of age, you need to introduce solid foods to their diet apart from breast milk or infant formula milk.
+These foods should complement but not replace breast milk or infant formula milk.
 Therefore, they are called complementary foods.

 Complementary foods also help the child develop physically, mentally, and emotionally.
 The baby explores new tastes and food textures through complementary foods.
 Before introducing solid foods to your baby, make sure that the baby

-- Opens their mouth and leans forward when food is offered.
+- opens his mouth and leans forward when food is offered.

 Various finger foods can be given through complementary feeding.
 One such popular category is finger foods, which are small pieces of food that a baby can easily pick up and eat.
-Finger foods have several advantages, such as
+Finger foods have several advantages:

 - Helps the baby try different food textures.